 External radiotherapy doesn’t make you radioactive.
 As soon as the machine is off, there is no radiation in you or the room.
 You may come into contact with anyone outside with no concern for their health or safety.

 Sometimes your specialist will recommend both external and internal radiotherapy, depending on your cancer.

 Internal radiotherapy (brachytherapy)

 Internal radiotherapy, also known as brachytherapy – from the Greek words meaning ‘treatment from a short distance’ – is given from a localised implant.
 The procedure generally includes:

 - Hollow tubes of different shapes, or hollow needles, are put inside your body through or around the tumour.

 - A precisely controlled computerised machine places a source of radiation inside these tubes or needles.

-- How long the radiation source is left in varies.
-It depends on the strength of the source and the dose required.
+- How long the radiation source is left in varies depending on the strength of the source and the dose required.

-- Treatments may be single or may need to be repeated a number of times depending on the situation.
+- Treatments may be single or may be repeated a number of times depending on the situation.